Couples walked through Central Park in pairs; homeless men and women lounged in the grass, and joggers took advantage of the beautiful day.

 Seraph's head whipped around to face Harry full-on in shock, "Then why…?"

 Harry scoffed, cutting him off, "Those geezers won't deal with this little hornet until he makes a nest in their bedroom, and even then they'll be slow about it.
 Why do you think I'm still alive?"

 "That's a good question," Seraph muttered, not looking at all reassured.

 Harry ignored him, instead watching as the breeze program played with a falling leaf, buffeting it like a cat played with a dangling string, before letting it settle to the ground.

-The conversation was obviously over, but Sherif was hesitant to leave.
+The conversation was obviously over, but Seraph was hesitant to leave.
 No matter what he said, Harry Potter was a lot more well-informed than even he knew.
 He had friends everywhere, and this could be his only chance in a while to pick his brain, if only he wasn't so damn evasive!

-With a sigh, Sherif gave it up as a lost cause, and made to stand up, only to pause as Harry commented idly, "I'd stick around if I were you.
+With a sigh, Seraph gave it up as a lost cause, and made to stand up, only to pause as Harry commented idly, "I'd stick around if I were you.
 I have it in good authority that the Frenchman is going to take a dive in the lake in the next hour."

-Sherif shook his head in disbelief, sitting back down, "Who's authority?"
+Seraph shook his head in disbelief, sitting back down, "Who's authority?"

 A smile curled around Harry's mouth, green eyes sparkling mischievously, "Mine."